-- Train protection systems: Tramways are outside the scope of the Railway Safety Regulations 1999 due to the definition of 'railway' in the schedule to the regulations.
+• Train protection systems: Tramways are outside the scope of the Railway Safety Regulations 1999 due to the definition of 'railway' in the schedule to the regulations.
 This means that they are not obliged to comply with the same rules as railways where a 'train protection' system has to be provided that applies brakes if a stop signal is passed that could lead to a collision, or the train travels at excessive speed.
-While tramways are not obliged to comply with these regulations it is necessary for tram systems to be able to show they have done the risk assessments to show how they control such risks. - 32.
-We reviewed the regulatory framework for tramways, and published our findings as part of our response to RAIB's recommendations made following the Sandilands accident.
+While tramways are not obliged to comply with these regulations it is necessary for tram systems to be able to show they have carried out the risk assessments and implemented appropriate measures to control such risks.

+35. We reviewed the regulatory framework for tramways, and published our findings as part of our response to RAIB's recommendations made following the Sandilands accident.
 Whilst not recommending any change to the framework summarised above, we are exploring opportunities to strengthen its application.

-Highway Legislation
+Highway legislation

-- 33. Tram vehicles are excluded from compulsory compliance with the same rules around construction as other road vehicles through the provisions of the Tramcars and Trolley Vehicles (Modification of Enactments) Regulations 1992.
+36. Tram vehicles are excluded from compulsory compliance with the same rules around construction as other road vehicles through the provisions of the Tramcars and Trolley Vehicles (Modification of Enactments) Regulations 1992.
 These regulations also impose a requirement for tram drivers to hold a class B driving licence, i.e. for a car.

-ORR has always recommended that tramcars are built and maintained to comply as closely as possible with comparable rules for large passenger vehicles to ensure that trams are as consistent with other road vehicles; this helps to reduce the risk of confusion to other road users who may not be familiar with tramcars. - 34.
-The Highway Code contains specific advice to road users about tramways and how to interact with the vehicles and infrastructure safely.
+37. ORR has always recommended that tramcars should be built and maintained to comply as closely as possible with comparable rules for large passenger vehicles, e.g. buses and coaches, to ensure that trams are consistent with other road vehicles; this helps to reduce the risk of confusion to other road users who may not be familiar with tramcars.

+38. The Highway Code contains specific advice to road users about tramways and how to interact with the vehicles and infrastructure safely.

-35. The signs, signals and road markings relevant to tramways when in a street environment are set out in the Traffic Signs Regulations and General Directions 2016, supported by the guidance in the DfT's Traffic Signs Manual.
+39. The signs, signals and road markings relevant to tramways when in a street environment are set out in the Traffic Signs Regulations and General Directions 2016, supported by the guidance in the DfT's Traffic Signs Manual.

-Guidance and Standards
+Guidance and standards